sodell/AzPlayground/README.md

 1/8/2021 - Learning about SSO - There is single-sign on and seamless sign-on.
 Both have identical end user
            experience but operate differently.
-Same sign-on is a different experience in which the same pw will work across services but all of them individually prompt for the password
+Same sign-on is a different experience in which the same pw will work across services but all of them individually prompt for the password 1/9/2021 - Learned a lot of loose ends.
+Dove into enabling different methods of MFA and passwordless authentication.
+           Focused on something you know, have, and are.
+Also dove deeper into conditional access and how VPN can play into that as well.